GfSE/SpecIF/documentation/03_SpecIF_JSON-Schema.md

 }
 ```

-In the example you can see that as tile for the property with the ID *PC-Name* the term *dcterms:title* is used.
+In the example you can see that as title for the property with the ID *PC-Name* the term *dcterms:title* is used.
 So this property class defines a property where the name of an PLM data element can be stored.

 ### Resource Classes

 Resource classes define the resource types used to store PLM data.
-A resource class contains similar to a property class a definition for a title value, defining the syntax.
-Also it defines a list of key elements pointing to the property classes to define which properties are available to store data values in a resource based on that resource class (JSON-property *propertyClasses*).
+A resource class contains, similar to a property class, a definition for a title value, defining the syntax.
+It also defines a list of key elements pointing to the property classes to define which properties are available to store data values in a resource, based on that resource class (JSON-property *propertyClasses*).

 An example resource class definition is shown below.
-The example shows the resource class defining the data structure to store a requirement element following the IREB recommendation.
+This example shows the resource class defining the data structure to store a requirement element following the IREB recommendation.

 ```json
 {